cosmigo/pmotion-assets/_assets/hl/README.md

 This directory tree was created to enable using custom syntaxes with Highlight.
 Any syntaxes inside [`./langDefs/`][langDefs] will be given priority over the native syntaxes that ship with Highlight — i.e. either new syntaxes not present in the package, or customized syntaxes that will override the native ones.

-In order to tell Highlight to use this directory to load configurations, the environment variable `HIGHLIGHT_DATADIR` must be set to point to this folder, before invoking Highlight.
-For example, in the [`../BUILD.bat`][BUILD.bat] batch this done via:
+In order to tell Highlight to use this directory to load configurations, the environment variable `HIGHLIGHT_DATADIR` must be set with an _absolute path_ to point to this folder, before invoking Highlight.

+For example, if you were to use a batch script executed from inside this folder, this could be done via:

 ```batch
 SET "HIGHLIGHT_DATADIR=%~dp0hl\"